2-Day Race Licensing Sat. April 11-Sun. April 12th 3 spots available

 Team Seattle member Don Gagne displaying the money raised at Daytona

 Siena Kitch has put her heart into Racing for Children’s.
-Her goal is to raise $24,000 for the Cardiac ICU.
+Her goal is to raise $24,000 for cardiology research in the Heart Center at Seattle Children’s Hospital.
 The number has significance: Siena is 24 years old, and her beloved PRO3 car is Number 24.
-Siena will be keeping track of the donations raised at each race weekend, and will update her whiteboard with a dollar amount per lap—a practice her parents employed!
+Siena will keep track of the donations raised at each race weekend and update her whiteboard with a dollar amount per lap—a practice her parents employed!

 Reaching this worthy goal will require the help of good people like you.
-Please go to the Racing for Children’s donation page and help Children’s help kids in medical need.
+Please go to the Racing for Children’s donation page and help Children’s help kids in need of medical care.

 Siena thanks you.